DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 The Player's Supply Lines are denoted by Supply Tokens instead being placed onto the board.
 The Player may place supply tokens adjacent to their Deployment Area, or adjacent to any other supply token they've placed onto the board already.
 However, newly placed Supply Tokens must form a chain (The Supply Line) all the way back to the player's Deployment Area.
 (I.e. Supply Tokens that are cut off from the Deployment area cannot have new supply tokens placed next to them except to reconnect them to the Deployment Area.)
 The player can place up to as many Supply Tokens as they have in Reserve, but they may not place Tokens they just purchased this turn.

 ### Boardroom Dealings
-If a player managed to Destroy an enemy Unit, Capture an Objective, Capture or Destroy enemy supplies, at the conclusion of the turn, that player gets to draw a card from the Business Opportunity Deck and place it into their hand.
+If a player managed to Destroy an enemy Unit, Capture an Objective, Capture or Destroy enemy supplies, at the conclusion of their turn, that player gets to draw a card from the Business Opportunity Deck and place it into their hand.

 Business Opportunity Cards represent sources of Funds that players can play to generate capital with which they can buy Units and Supplies.
 However the funds generated by playing Business Opportunity Cards have Contingincies which the player is liable as long as the card is in play.
 > The Basic types of Business Opportunity are: